Métis Nation of Alberta

 - Rights and freedoms of citizens

-- Framework for governance
+- A governance framework

-- The process for making laws
+- The law-making process

-- The adjudication of disputes
+- The judicial system to resolve disputes

 A constitution can give an Indigenous government the legitimacy and legal tools it needs to provide appropriate health, educational, and social services to its citizens.
 With a constitution in place, an Indigenous government can provide a better position for its citizens to pursue long-term economic opportunities.